Are You A Candidate for PRK Surgery?

 Schedule Your Free Consultation at Dello Russo Laser Vision to Discuss PRK Surgery

 Ready to find out whether you’re a candidate for PRK surgery?
 Contact Dello Russo Laser Vision today for your free consultation.
-Our surgeons can determine whether you’re a good fit for PRK, and answer questions about preparing for surgery, PRK recovery, and the PRK costs.
+At your appointment, our surgeons can determine whether you’re a good fit for PRK and answer questions about preparing for surgery, PRK recovery, and the PRK costs.